 - Defense victory for Broker-Dealer in FINRA arbitrations relating to termination, suitability, and "selling away" cases.

-- Currently representing insurance company defendants in cases in multiple jurisdictions involving life insurance products used to fund tax-advantaged or “tax shelter” plans, such as 412 plans, 419 plans or pension rescue plans.
+- Represented insurance company defendants in cases in multiple jurisdictions involving life insurance products used to fund tax-advantaged or “tax shelter” plans, such as 412 plans, 419 plans or pension rescue plans.

 - Represented the insurance company defendant in a purported nationwide class action in Texas relating to 412(i) plans.
 Motion to dismiss granted.
 Berry, et al. v.
 American General Life Inc. Co., et al. 2011 U.S. Dist.
 LEXIS 89414 (N.D.
 Tex.
 Aug.
 11, 2011).